NatVanG/PBI-Inspector/README.md

 ![WinForm 1](DocsImages/WinForm1.png)

-1. Browse to your local PBI Desktop File in either the PBIP "report.json" or PBIX file "*.pbix" format.
-Alternately to try out the tool, select "Use sample".
+1. Browse to your local PBI Desktop File, either the PBIP "report.json" file or the PBIX file i.e. "*.pbix".
+Alternatively to try out the tool, select "Use sample".
 2. Either use the base rules file included in the application or select your own.
 3. Use the "Browse" button to select an output directory to which the results will be written.
 Alternatively, select the "Use temp files" check box to write the resuls to a temporary folder that will be deleted upon exiting the application.
 4. Select output formats, either JSON or HTML or both.
 To simply view the test results in a formatted page select the HTML output.